-Just as firefighters have been trained in fire suppression to remove one of the three required components (air, fuel and heat), mold works in a similar way with moisture, food and spores.
-Remove the food: Mold does not grow.
-Remove the moisture: same result.
+Just as firefighters have been trained to remove one of fire's 3 required components (air, fuel and heat), mold works in a similar way with moisture, food and spores.
+Remove the food -- mold does not grow.
+Remove the moisture -- same result.

-The most common food sources for mold in a garage are the paper found on drywall and the wood that holds it all up.
-Replacing the drywall with new paperless versions or building with steel studs is a great way to limit mold growth in new construction, but it tends to be a costly and involved refit in older homes.
+The commonest food sources for mold in a garage are the paper found on drywall and the wood that holds it all up.
+Replacing the drywall with a paperless version or building with steel studs is a great way to limit mold growth in new construction, but it tends to be a costly and involved retrofit in older homes.

-Here, taking away the moisture is a better place to focus your efforts.
-A simple coat of paint can often be the needed barrier to keep the moisture away from the drywall’s paper.
-Fixing minor leaking in roofs and siding can also keep the moisture out.
-When you drive your car into your garage after snow or a rainstorm, most of that moisture will stay in your garage for some time and can potentially add to moisture and mold problems.
-Drains and proper floor slope can do wonders.
+Taking away the moisture is a better place to focus your efforts.
+A simple coat of paint can often be the barrier you need to keep moisture away from the drywall’s paper.
+Repair of minor leakage in roofs and siding also helps.
+When you drive your car into the garage after snow or rain, most of that dampness will stay inside for some time.
+Stop it from adding to moisture and mold problems; drains and proper floor slope can work wonders.

 Harsh Chemicals or Natural Products

 Historically, the weapon of choice for homeowners and their mold cleanup battles has been bleach.
-Today, many find vinegar equally effective in mold abatement.
-Tea tree oil mixed with water is also a handy natural alternative, as is grapefruit seed extract mixed with water.
-These products are pricey compared to vinegar, but keep in mind that they are only needed in small quantities.
-Normally, only a teaspoon or two are needed, mixed with 2 cups of water.
-Lots of people use these inside the home in areas where vinegar may cause damage to the surface they are trying to clean; for instance, marble is a material that can be damaged by vinegar.
+Today many find vinegar equally effective in mold abatement.
+Tea tree oil mixed with water is another natural alternative, as is a solution of grapefruit seed extract.
+These products are pricey compared to vinegar, but keep in mind that only small quantities (normally 1-2 teaspoons to 2 cups of water) are needed.
+Lots of people use these products in areas where vinegar may damage the surface they're trying to clean; for instance, on marble.

 Since a garage mold cleanup project may be quite large, economical options here are preferred.
 Borax is one such cost-effective choice.
 Borax contains elemental boron which is used in many commercial applications for pest and fungicidal control.
 Borax can be found in your local supermarket in the laundry section, and a simple water-borax solution can be very effective at mold cleanup.